 We were placed at the head of the table, then afterward the men-pilgrims appeared.
 As they came in, one by one, ‘Abdu’l-Bahá graciously greeted them and poured water over their hands at a basin.
 Bashír, ‘Abdu’l-Bahá’s attendant, held the towel upon which they dried their hands.
 Afterward they seated them- selves at the table.

-‘Abdu’l-Bahá spoke to Mírzá Munír-i Zayn, who arose and chanted a Tablet.
+‘Abdu’l-Bahá spoke to Mírzá Munír-i-Zayn, who arose and chanted a Tablet.
 After he finished, ‘Abdu’l-Bahá served each one generously to the pilau.
 He walked up and down while the pilgrims ate.
 When all had finished, ‘Abdu’l-Bahá explained that this Feast was for the visiting Jews and said, “In this Great Day, God has manifested One Light, and to this Light are attracted these pilgrims from three great reli- gions—Muhammadan, Christian, and Jewish.
 We must all thank God for the privilege of sitting down at this table, for this gathering is a symbol of unity of the Kingdom when all nations, all creeds, all races, and

 all religions will gather in unity under one Tent, under the shade of one Tree, at one Table to partake of spiritual food.”